rubyworks/indexer/spec/v0/author/02_initialize.md

       :role    => 'development'
     )

-DotRuby uses a dynamically module to allow revisioned components to be tested with a non-revisioned "tag ancestor".
+Indexer uses a dynamically module to allow revisioned components to be tested with a non-revisioned "tag ancestor".

-    author.assert.kind_of?(DotRuby::Author)
+    author.assert.kind_of?(Indexer::Author)

 The tag module can be used as a factory for creating a new revisioned component.